kykiefer/depression-detect/README.md

 I envision the model being implemented in a wearable device.
 The device prompts you to answer a simple question in the morning and a simple question before bed on a daily basis.
 The model stores your predicted depression score and tracks it over time such that the model can learn from your baseline (perhaps using a Bayesian approach).
 If a threshold is crossed, it notifies you to seek help, or in extreme cases, notifies an emergency contact to help you help yourself.

 I'm currently excited about the results and and will be monitoring pull requests.
-However, accessing the DAIC-WOZ database requires signing an agreement form.
+However, accessing the DAIC-WOZ Database requires signing an agreement form.
 Access can be granted [here](http://dcapswoz.ict.usc.edu/).
-To download the >70MB of zip files `cd` into your desired directory and run:
+To download the >70MB of zip files `cd` into your desired directory and run the following in your shell:

 ```shell
 wget -r -np -nH --cut-dirs=3 -R index.html --user=daicwozuser --ask-password  http://dcapswoz.ict.usc.edu/wwwdaicwoz/
 ```

+A code walkthrough can be found [here](https://github.com/kykiefer/depression-detect/tree/master/src).

 How I am prioritizing future efforts:
 1. Segmentation robustness